-Some of the Best Places to Stay in Copenhagen So You Can See the Mermaids!
+Some of the Best Places to Stay in Copenhagen in a Budget!

 Let’s dive into the neighbourhoods so you have a better idea of where you’d be booking a place to stay in Copenhagen.
 You’ll find all the neighbourhoods we discuss in this post below on the Copenhagen Neighbourhoods Map.

 There are lots of great places to stay in Copenhagen and a few areas you should generally avoid.
-Below, you’ll find the neighbourhoods we’d recommend with a little more detail.
 We’d suggest not staying in Bellahoj or Copenhagen Nordvest as these area are some of the more “shabby” and “unsafe” areas (as unsafe as Copenhagen can get).

 Known for: Shopping, Dining, Sights.
 Typically referred to as the “centre”, this is where you’ll find a lot of the touristy sights and shops.
 Walking out of Kongens Nytorv Metro Station you’ll be right by the famous Nyhavn Harbour.